RenoirTan/Fidgety/README.md

 This project was created to address the UI problem in Linux where users are usually expected to configure their system by editing config files instead of through a simple GUI as seen on a Windows or MacOS system.
-Therefore, this app will have first-class support on Linux and will be tested according to this policy.
+Therefore, this app will have first-class support on Linux and will be developed according to this policy.
 You can try and contribute by porting this project to other operating systems (especially on Windows, where CMake's documentation really failed me with the find_package part).
 Due to differences between the versions of various dependencies in different distributions, Fidgety may fail to compile.
 Currently, Fidgety compiles *without warnings* on Arch Linux but I have yet to test it on Debian.